ta0kira/wrapping-editor/README.md

 editor = editDocument breakExact paragraphs

 -- 3a.
 Edit the document using actions from `Base.Viewer` and `Base.Editor`.
 --     Don't forget to set the viewport size!
-When using `breakExact`, wrapping --     can be disabled with a view width of 0. editor' = foldl (flip ($)) editor [
+If either dimension is < 1, the --     text will be unbounded in that direction. editor' = foldl (flip ($)) editor [
     viewerResizeAction (80,24),
     editorDownAction,